 - Candle your eggs.
 You can find a candler on Amazon, use a small, bright flashlight, or even your cellphone flashlight as they are quite bright.

 - If eggs are not showing signs of developing, remove them.
 You will know they are developing and you should keep them because most of the egg will be quite dark.
 Place back in the incubator.

 Step Three in Incubator Lockdown

 - Make sure that there is oxygen getting into your incubator.
-Even at this late stage you can lose chicks due to lack of enough oxygen.
+Even at this late stage, you can lose chicks due to a lack of enough oxygen.

 Step Four in Locking Down Incubators

 - Step turning your eggs.
 They need some peace and stillness to get themselves into the right position for hatching.

 - Close the incubator. no more touching or candling of the eggs.
 Opening and closing it during this time is going to let the humidity out which can cause the membrane around the chick to dry out and kill them.